 MC's beloved protector & pet is killed by a BG

 You're Main Character is shot after throwing a ring into an outdoor fire-pit.
 After the ring hits the flames, the Main Character suddenly keels over and starts writhing in excruciating pain.
-What's happening & what lead up to this moment?
+What's happening and what led up to this moment?

 Your Main Character is carrying their friend; an important Supporting Character, through dense jungle brush in a foreign country.
-The friend has a broken ankle & has taken a buck shot to the lower right abdomen.
-They are still conscious, but can barely move & are losing precious liters of blood by the hour.
+The friend has a broken ankle and has taken a buckshot to the lower right abdomen.
+They are still conscious, but can barely move and are losing precious liters of blood by the hour.
 Your Main Character has less than 2 hours before their friend will be dead.
-What does your Main Character do to save their friend & does it work?
+What does your Main Character do to save their friend and does it work?

 2. Environmental Disasters

-Environmental Disasters include anything that can happen to the world around your characters.
-That could include things as big as cosmic planetary disasters & worldwide apocalypses or as little as someone throwing a cigarette butt on the ground and accidentally lighting up some dry grass.
+Environmental disasters include anything that can happen to the world around your characters.
+That could include things as big as cosmic planetary disasters and worldwide apocalypses or as little as someone throwing a cigarette butt on the ground and accidentally lighting up some dry grass.

 These types of disasters are often used as obstacles or as ways to completely reshape the world the characters know.
 You can use them in the same ways, or make up your own completely knew environmental disasters.
 That's one of the best parts about creative writing; everything is up to you!